DenserAI Logo

 Expand your chatbot’s functionality by adding additional rules and conditions.
 You can set up a rule to redirect users asking for technical support to a live agent.

-Step 6: Solicit Feedback from Users
+Step 6: Solicit Feedback From Users

 Improvement starts with analyzing how the chatbot interacts with users.
 You can look at instances of negative feedback to identify gaps in understanding or common errors.